 Refer to “Direct Loan.”

-Federal Methodology (FM) refers to the standardized formula used when a student completes the FAFSA in order to arrive at a federal expected family contribution (or federal EFC) used to determine a student’s eligibility for all federal student aid resources offered by the U.S. Department of Education.
+Federal Methodology (FM) refers to the standardized formula used when a student completes the FAFSA resulting in a calculated Student Aid Index (SAI) which is used to determine a student’s eligibility for all federal student aid resources offered by the U.S. Department of Education.

 The primary federal need-based grant program offered solely to undergraduate students.
 Award amounts are based on eligibility, enrollment status, and lifetime limits.